CcostaX/4-in-a-line_multiplayer/README.md

     Terraform apply
     Terraform destroy //(if your done using the application to not waste resources)

-o	Test the application with the URL provided in Google Cloud Run
+o	Test the application with the URL provided in Google Cloud Run: https://client-service-ntcbm2lmna-uc.a.run.app